There are no products listed under this category.

 After applying Lucy Minerals Foundation, give it a few minutes to warm to your skin and you will see how it transforms to a beautiful smooth finish.
 It will cover your flaws and protect your skin from the elements.
 It contains Allantoin, which is an anti-irritant.
 The Apple Poly Polyphenols, trans-Resveratrol, Green Coffee Bean Extract, and a gentle form of Vitamin C called Magnesium Ascorbyl Phosphate give your skin a good dose of antioxidants.

 We also sell a Lucy Light Formula for those with extremely sensitive skin which doesn't contain any antioxidants.
-Plus we have two Oil Control Formulas if you are extremely oily.
+Plus we have two Oil Control Formulas (OCC and OCS) if you are extremely oily.

 After cleansing and exfoliating, use a few drops of Ambrosia Beauty Oil mixed with a little water in the palm of your hand and then pat onto a damp face.
 Allow the Ambrosia to soak into the skin for a short time.
 (This is like making your own fresh moisturizer each day without adding any preservatives, waxes, emulsifiers or harmful chemicals).
-Our Beauty Oils act as a great primer.
-There is no need to use another primer.
+Plus, our Beauty Oils act as a great primer -there is no need to use another primer if you are using any one of our beauty oils.
 We have found that some commercial moisturizers and primers with silicone don't work well with our Foundation.
 If you don't have our Ambrosia Beauty Oil, try using some Jojoba Oil or an oil like Argan that absorbs well and won't clog your pores.

 If you are extremely oily and live in a humid environment, you can just use the Ambrosia at night before you go to bed.
 When you wash and exfoliate your skin in the morning, the Ambrosia will have softened the sebum in your pores and allows any debris to be cleansed away.
 You will find that by adding a little oil to your skin it will help to balance the oil production.
 When oily skin gets dehydrated, it will start pumping out extra oil to try to compensate.